Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 sudo nano /etc/fail2ban/jail.local

-Add Odoo-specific jail:
+Add an Odoo-specific jail:

 [odoo]